kuzzleio/kuzzle/doc/2/api/payloads/notifications/index.md

 ## Debugger Notification

 Debugger notifications are triggered by the [Debug Controller](/core/2/api/controllers/debug) only when the debugger is enabled.
-The notifications are sent to every connections that started listening to events from the [Debug Controller](/core/2/api/controllers/debug) using the action [debug:addListener](/core/2/api/controllers/debug/add-listener).
+The notifications are sent to every connections currently listening to events from the [Debug Controller](/core/2/api/controllers/debug) using the action [debug:addListener](/core/2/api/controllers/debug/add-listener).

 ### Format